ArchanaSharikalHarinarayanan/rectangle-area/README.md

 ![area of rectange](/Output.jpg)

 ## Result:
-Thus the program for finding the area of rectangle is written and the output is verified.
+Thus the program for finding the area of rectangle is written and the output is executed succesfully.